First up, if you would prefer to learn about how to connect your MIDI keyboard to an iPad (or computer) with cables, we now have a this great video:

 Yes, there are some emerging products that will allow you to connect your MIDI keyboard wirelessly to your iPad via Bluetooth.

-To learn more about how to do this, view:
+To learn how to do this, watch this helpful video:

-I hope the above information is helpful, and if I can be of further assistance, please feel free to comment below or contact me directly.
+Or if you have any questions, feel free to comment below or contact me directly.

 Brendan Hogan L.Mus.A, A.Mus.A.